 - 1. KEEP WORK AREA CLEAN.
 Cluttered areas and benches invite accidents. - 2.
 AVOID DANGEROUS ENVIRONMENT.
 Don't expose power tools to rain.
 Don't use power tool in damp or wet locations.
-And keep work area well lit. - 3 KEEP CHILDREN AWAY.
+And keep work area well lit. - 3.
+KEEP CHILDREN AWAY.
 All visitors should be kept safe distance from work area. - 4.
 STORE IDLE TOOLS.
-When not in use, tools should be stored in dry, high or locked-up place. - 5.
-DON'T FORCE TOOL.
-It will do the job better and safer at the rate for which it was designed. - USE RIGHT TOOL.
-Don't force small tool or attachment to do the job of a 6 heavy duty tool. - WEAR PROPER APPAREL.
-No loose clothing or jewelry to get caught in moving 7. parts.
-Rubber gloves and footwear are recommended when working outdoors. - USE SAFETY GLASSES with most tools.
-Also face or dust mask if cutting opera-8 tion is dusty. - DON'T ABUSE CORD.
-Never carry tool by cord or yank it to disconnect from 9. receptacle.
-Keep cord from heat, oil and sharp edges. - SECURE WORK.
+When not in use, tools should be stored in dry, high or locked-up place-out of reach of children. - 5.
+DON'T FORCE TOOL It will do the job better and safer at the rate for which it was designed. - 6.
+USE RIGHT TOOL.
+Don't force small tool or attachment to do the job of a heavy duty tool. - 7.
+WEAR PROPER APPAREL.
+No loose clothing or jewelry to get caught in moving parts.
+Rubber gloves and footwear are recommended when working outdoors. - 8.
+USE SAFETY GLASSES with most tools.
+Also face or dust mask if cutting operation is dusty. - 9.
+DON'T ABUSE CORD.
+Never carry tool by cord or yank it to disconnect from receptacle.
+Keep cord from heat, oil and sharp edges. - 10.
+SECURE WORK.
 Use clamps or a vise to hold work.
-It's safer than using your 10. hand and it frees both hands to operate tool. - 11 DON'T OVERREACH.
+It's safer than using your hand and it frees both hands to operate tool. - 11.
+DON'T OVERREACH.
 Keep proper footing and balance at all times. - 12.
 MAINTAIN TOOLS WITH CARE.
 Keep tools sharp at all times, and clean for best and safest performance.
-Follow instructions for lubricating and changing accessories. - DISCONNECT TOOLS.
-When not in use, before servicing; when changing acces-13 sories such as blades, bits, cutters, etc. - REMOVE ADJUSTING KEYS AND WRENCHES.
-Form habit of checking to see that 14. keys and adjusting wrenches are removed from tool before turning it on. - 15.
+Follow instructions for lubricating and changing accessories. - 13.
+DISCONNECT TOOLS.
+When not in use, before servicing; when changing accessories such as blades, bits, cutters, etc. - 14.
+REMOVE ADJUSTING KEYS AND WRENCHES.
+Form habit of checking to see that keys and adjusting wrenches are removed from tool before turning it on. - 15.
 AVOID ACCIDENTAL STARTING.
 Don't carry plugged-in tool with finger on switch.
-Be sure switch is OFF when plugging in. - OUTDOOR USE EXTENSION CORDS When tool is used outdoors, use only 16. extension cords suitable for use outdoors and so marked. - DO NOT OPERATE portable electric tools in gaseous or explosive atmospheres.
-17. Motors in these tools normally spark, and the sparks might ignite fumes.
+Be sure switch is "OFF" when plugging in. - 16.
+OUTDOOR USE EXTENSION CORDS-When tool is used outdoors, use only extension cords suitable for use outdoors and so marked. - 17.
+DO NOT OPERATE portable electric tools in gaseous or explosive atmospheres.
+Motors in these tools normally spark, and the sparks might ignite fumes.